 This posted started with the following claim: the RWT added many things; however, it excluded its most important element:

-Pamela Coleman Smith.
+Pamela Colman Smith.